totvslabs/cookiecutter-carol-app-web/{{cookiecutter.project_slug}}/README.md

 1. Install [Node.js](https://nodejs.org/en/download/)
 2. Clone this repo `git clone https://github.com/totvslabs/carolapp-std-tface`
-3. Install Angular as a global dependency: `npm install -g @angular/cli`
-4. Install the project dependencies: `npm install`
+3. Install the project dependencies: `make install`
-5. Set your tenant in the file `proxy.conf.json`
-6. Run the command `npm run update-datamodels` to generate the classes for the data models available in your tenant
+4. Run the command `make datamodels` to generate the classes for the data models available in your tenant (Needs a Carol user and password)
-7. Start coding
+5. Start coding

 ### How to GET data from Carol